cisagov/ScubaGear/baselines/aad.md

 **Non-preferred phishing-resistant methods**

-The option **Federal PIV card (federated from agency on-premises Active Directory Federation Services or other identity provider)**, although technically phishing-resistant presents significant risks if the on-premises authentication infrastructure (e.g. ADFS) is compromised.
+The **Federal PIV card (federated from agency on-premises Active Directory Federation Services or other identity provider)** option, although technically phishing-resistant presents significant risks if the on-premises authentication infrastructure (e.g. ADFS) is compromised.
 Therefore federated PIV is not a preferred option and agencies should migrate to the options listed in the preferred section above.
 If an agency does use an on-premises PIV authentication and federate to AAD, reference the [guidance at this link](https://playbooks.idmanagement.gov/piv/network/group/) to enforce PIV logon via AD group policy.

-- _Rationale:_ The security risk of allowing weaker forms of MFA is that they do not protect against sophisticated phishing attacks.
-By enforcing methods which are resistant to phishing those risks are minimized.
+- _Rationale:_ Alloqing weaker forms of MFA does not protect against sophisticated phishing attacks.
+By enforcing methods resistant to phishing those risks are minimized.
 - _Last modified:_ June 2023

 #### MS.AAD.3.2v1
-If phishing-resistant MFA has not been enforced yet, then an alternative MFA method SHALL be enforced for all users.
+If phishing-resistant MFA has not been enforced yet, an alternative MFA method SHALL be enforced for all users.

-- _Rationale:_ This is a backup security policy to help protect the tenant in the event that phishing-resistant MFA has not been enforced yet.
-This policy requires that MFA is enforced and thus reduces the risks of single form authentication.
+- _Rationale:_ This is a stopgap security policy to help protect the tenant if phishing-resistant MFA has not been enforced yet.
+This policy requires that MFA is enforced, thus reducing the risks of single form authentication.
 - _Last modified:_ June 2023
-- _Note:_ If a conditional access policy has been created that enforces phishing-resistant MFA, then this policy is not necessary.
+- _Note:_ If a conditional access policy has been created enforcing phishing-resistant MFA, then this policy is not necessary.
 This policy does not dictate the specific MFA method.

 #### MS.AAD.3.3v1
 If phishing-resistant MFA has not been enforced yet and Microsoft Authenticator is enabled, it SHALL be configured to show login context information.

-- _Rationale:_ This is a backup security policy to help protect the tenant in the event that phishing-resistant MFA has not been enforced yet and Microsoft Authenticator is being used.
+- _Rationale:_ This is a stopgap security policy to help protect the tenant if phishing-resistant MFA has not been enforced yet and Microsoft Authenticator is being used.
 This policy helps improve the security of Microsoft Authenticator by showing the user context information which helps reduce MFA phishing compromises.
 - _Last modified:_ June 2023

 #### MS.AAD.3.4v1
 The Authentication Methods Manage Migration feature SHALL be set to Migration Complete.

-- _Rationale:_ By configuring the Manage Migration feature to Migration Complete, we ensure that the tenant has disabled the legacy authentication methods screen.
-The MFA and SSPR authentication methods are both managed from a central admin page thereby reducing administrative complexity and reducing the chances of security misconfigurations.
+- _Rationale:_ By configuring the Manage Migration feature to Migration Complete, we ensure the tenant has disabled the legacy authentication methods screen.
+The MFA and Self-Service Password Reset (SSPR) authentication methods are both managed from a central admin page thereby reducing administrative complexity and the chances of security misconfigurations.
 - _Last modified:_ June 2023

 #### MS.AAD.3.5v1
-The authentication methods SMS, Voice Call, and Email OTP SHALL be disabled.
+The authentication methods SMS, Voice Call, and Email One-Time Passcode (OTP) SHALL be disabled.

-- _Rationale:_ This policy helps reduce the possibility for users to  register and authenticate with the weakest authenticators.
-Thus users are forced to use stronger MFA methods.
+- _Rationale:_ This policy helps reduce the possibility for users to  register and authenticate with the weakest authenticators, forcing users to use stronger MFA methods.
 - _Last modified:_ June 2023
-- _Note:_ This policy is only applicable if the tenant has their Manage Migration feature set to Migration Complete because that is required to manage the respective configuration options from the combined MFA / SSPR authentication methods page.
+- _Note:_ This policy is only applicable if the tenant has their Manage Migration feature set to Migration Complete because it is required to manage the respective configuration options from the combined MFA/SSPR authentication methods page.

 #### MS.AAD.3.6v1
 Phishing-resistant MFA SHALL be required for highly privileged roles.

-- _Rationale:_ This is a backup security policy to help protect privileged access to the tenant in the event that the conditional access policy which requires MFA for all users is disabled or misconfigured.
+- _Rationale:_ This is a backup security policy to help protect privileged access to the tenant if the conditional access policy which requires MFA for all users is disabled or misconfigured.
 - _Last modified:_ June 2023
 - _Note:_ Refer to the Highly Privileged Roles section at the top of this document for a reference list of roles considered highly privileged.

 #### MS.AAD.3.7v1
 Managed devices SHOULD be required for authentication.

 - _Rationale:_ The security risk of an adversary authenticating to the tenant from their own device is reduced by requiring a managed device to authenticate.
 Managed devices are under the provisioning and control of the agency.
-OMB-22-09 specifically states "When authorizing users to access resources, agencies must consider at least one device-level signal alongside identity information about the authenticated user".
+OMB-22-09 specifically states, "When authorizing users to access resources, agencies must consider at least one device-level signal alongside identity information about the authenticated user."
 - _Last modified:_ June 2023

 #### MS.AAD.3.8v1
 Managed Devices SHOULD be required to register MFA.

 - _Rationale:_ The security risk of an adversary using stolen user credentials and then registering their own MFA devices to access the tenant is reduced by requiring a managed device to perform registration actions.
-Thus the adversary cannot perform the registration from their own unmanaged device.
-Managed devices are under the provisioning and control of the agency.
+Thus the adversary cannot perform the registration from their own unmanaged device, as managed devices are under the provisioning and control of the agency.
 - _Last modified:_ June 2023

 ### Resources